Taint Analysis for Graph APIs Focusing on Broken Access Control: Taint Analysis for Graph APIs

 \subsubsection{Tainting}

+The idea of the taint analysis is to systematically trace the flow of sensitive data through the Graph API with the aim of detecting potential BAC vulnerabilities.
+The aim of the static taint analysis is to detect potential Graph API interactions that may not be properly secured.
+The aim of the dynamic taint analysis is to systematically further test these risky interactions to detect if BAC vulnerabilities arise indeed.

-We taint nodes in the schema representing sensitive data objects.
-Based on these tainted nodes, we derive a tainted Graph API.
-A BAC vulnerability is related to tainted nodes if a Graph API call introduces an instance node of a tainted node, and a later call reads or manipulates this node without the necessary privileges; a direct BAC vulnerability occurs when the introducing call is directly followed by the reading or manipulating call.
-Later, we argue that via static analysis we can find all potential direct BAC vulnerabilities related to tainted nodes.
+To this extent, the security analysis first needs to taint those nodes in the schema representing sensitive data objects.
+A BAC vulnerability is related to such a tainted node if a Graph API call introduces an instance node of a tainted node, and a later call reads or manipulates this node without the necessary privileges; a direct BAC vulnerability occurs when the introducing call is directly followed by the reading or manipulating call.
+Based on the schema knowledge about tainted nodes, we also derive a tainted Graph API.
+The tainted API distinguishes source rules (creating sensitive data) from sink rules (reading or manipulating sensitive data).
+Tainted nodes and tainted graph APIs form the basis for the automatic static analysis.
+It will detect potential interactions between pairs of source and sink rules representing risky flows w.r.t. passing sensitive data.
+In this way, the static analysis will allow us to find all potential direct BAC vulnerabilities related to tainted nodes.
 Moreover, we will argue under which conditions we can also find specific indirect BAC vulnerabilities.
-We formalize these concepts below. \begin{defi}[tainted type graph, tainted nodes and their relation to a (direct) BAC vulnerability] Let $TG=(V_{TG},E_{TG},s_{TG},t_{TG})$ be a type graph.
-Then, $TG_t=(TG,T)$ is a \emph{tainted type graph} with $T \subseteq V_{TG}$ the set of \emph{tainted nodes}.
+We formalize these tainting concepts for our approach below.